DataLinq Roadmap

 Query Plan and Remotion Removal

-The 0.8 parser-removal track is implemented in the current branch.
+The 0.8 parser-removal track is implemented.
 The production query boundary is now DataLinq-owned:

-Queryable<T>roots useExpressionQueryPlanProviderExpressionQueryPlanParserparses supportedSystem.Linq.Expressionstrees intoDataLinqQueryPlanQueryPlanSqlBuilderrenders accepted predicates, ordering, paging, scalar result shapes, relation-existence predicates, and the narrow explicit join baseline from that plan- direct source-slot projections can execute as SQL-backed projection rows, while computed projections execute after materialization through DataLinq projection binding
+Queryable<T>roots useExpressionQueryPlanProviderExpressionQueryPlanParserparses supportedSystem.Linq.Expressionstrees intoDataLinqQueryPlanQueryPlanSqlBuilderrenders accepted predicates, ordering, paging, scalar result shapes, relation-existence predicates, grouped aggregate rows, implicit singular relation joins, and supported explicit/query-syntax join shapes from that plan- direct source-slot projections can execute as SQL-backed projection rows, while computed projections execute after materialization through DataLinq projection binding

 Remotion.Linqis no longer a main product runtime dependency